MPIDR/EGM/1_reproducible_results/readme.md

 Figure 4 Conflict mortality profile
 -----------------------------------

 This figure shows the distribution of excess mortality in the village after the 1982 massacres, bot in absolute and relative terms.
-We initially definie the parameters for the analysis
+We initially define the parameters for the analysis

 ``` r
   # Define parameters for analysis